 Arches vs Canyonlands: Which National Park to Visit?

 Disclaimer: This article contains affiliate links.
-That means if you click a link and make a purchase, we may make a small commission at no extra cost to you.
+That means if you click a link and make a purchase, we may make a small commission.
+As an Amazon Associate we earn from qualifying purchases.
 For more information, see our privacy policy.

-Travelers who are pressed for time might face a tough choice when weighing Arches vs Canyonlands and trying to decide where to spend their visit when passing through Utah’s Moab area.
 Located less than 30 miles from each other near the confluence of the Colorado and Green Rivers, Arches and Canyonlands National Parks are home to some of the most awe-inspiring natural landscapes in the American Southwest.

 Both of these national parks are immense, though Canyonlands is more than quadruple the size of Arches (Canyonlands covers an area of 520 square miles whereas Arches spans about 120 square miles).
-Considering this, one might be a better choice than the other for travelers with only a day to spend in the Moab area who aren’t planning on venturing too far from the car.

 In general, visit Arches if you want to see a smaller national park with a higher concentration of natural wonders within a shorter radius.
 On the other hand, choose Canyonlands to get away from the crowds and if you’re interested in doing a bit more hiking.